To understand the cost differences between using wax and using urethane, you have to consider these variables:

 - 24/7 access is always an issue.
 Maintaining clean and shiny wax in a facility that requires 24/7 accessibility is next to impossible.
 In hospital settings, floors get overlooked when patients need a room.
 Therefore, wax floors don’t get buffed, burnished or stripped when they need it.
 Fortunately urethane lasts 10-20x longer than wax and does not require as much maintenance for it to retain high-gloss and lasting durability.
 Gaining access to a 24/7 patient room every 2 years is easier than trying to access it every week.

 - If short term savings are important to your facility, then wax is likely your best choice.
+Wax is an inexpensive product that requires continuous maintenance to stay looking good.
 If long-term savings are more important, then urethane is probably a better choice.
+Urethane is a higher quality floor finish and, therefore, costs more to produce.
+However urethane lasts longer than wax.

 Here is an example that might help: